gravitational/teleport/docs/4.2/architecture/teleport_nodes.md

 ![Node Service ping API](../img/node_service_api.svg)

-All cluster Nodes keep the Auth Server updated with their status with periodic ping messages.
+All cluster Nodes keep the Auth Server updated on their status with periodic ping messages.
 They report their IP addresses and values of their assigned labels.
 Nodes can access the list of all Nodes in their cluster via the [Auth Server API](teleport_auth.md#auth-api).